 Implementation of methylmercury reduction measures under Mitigation Measure WQ-1.1 (described in Chapter 6), would minimize the magnitude of this effect, thereby potentially reducing the magnitude of the Project's incremental contribution to cumulatively considerable impacts on water quality.
-The effectiveness of methylmercury minimization actions implemented as part of Mitigation Measure WQ-1.1 at Sites Reservoir is not known at this time, and there are no feasible mitigation measures other than Mitigation Measure WQ-1.1 to address this impact.
+The effectiveness of methylmercury minimization actions implemented as part of Mitigation Measure WQ-1.1 at Sites Reservoir is not known at this time.
 Most of the methylmercury reduction actions under this mitigation measure are recommended actions for new reservoirs as part of the Statewide Mercury Control Program for Reservoirs (State Water Resources Control Board 2017).
 The potential to reduce methylmercury concentrations exists based on current research, although it is uncertain whether this reduction could eliminate an incremental effect.
 Due to this uncertainty, the incremental contribution of the Project to the cumulative impact would be cumulatively considerable.
 Implementation of regulatory programs described above (e.g., Statewide Mercury Control Program for Reservoirs) is expected to reduce the transport of mercury and the production and transport methylmercury to the Delta over time because the primary purpose of these regulations is to reduce mercury.
 Alternatives 1, 2, and 3 would cause an incremental impact that would be significant when added to the impacts on water quality from mercury and methylmercury from other past, present, and reasonably foreseeable future actions.